Internal Revenue Service

 Overview

 The Internal Revenue Service, or IRS, is a division of the US Treasury Department that specializes in federal taxes.
-Specifically, the IRS enforces what is known as the Internal Revenue Code, collects taxes, and enforces tax laws.
+It enforces the Internal Revenue Code—Title 26 of the US Code, a compilation of federal statutes—and, effectively, oversees tax collection.
+In 2024, the IRS collected roughly $5T in tax revenue.

 1440 Findings